"Pupils have the chance to take part in a whole raft of sporting events. They are rightly proud of their achievements." Ofsted 2017

 We want all of our children to enjoy a rich and challenging primary curriculum during their time at our school.
 To support this we encourage involvement in many extra-curricular activities and enrichment days and events.
 Children's progress in all aspects of learning is the key focus at Badby School, however to support their understanding of the world around them and make sense of what they learn, we feel it is essential to immerse them in a variety of real life experiences.

-We also recognise that good communication between home and school is essential.
-In order to support this, we offer a variety of communication opportunities for parents, carers and teaching staff.
+We recognise that good communication between home and school is essential to ensure the best outcomes for children.
+In order to support this, we offer a variety of communication methods for parents, carers and teaching staff.
 The Home/School Communication Book is a great way to send messages between home and school.
 Classdojo keeps parents informed of what is happening in school through photographs and messages.
 Parent consultation meetings are held twice annually to share your child's progress in school.
 Teaching staff are also available for short meetings at the end of the school day or, for longer meetings, through an arranged appointment time.

 The Badby Bulletin, along with class letters, will also help inform you of upcoming events in school.
 The school sends emails to those on our list and text messages are used to send important information quickly or to remind parents about events.